-If you don’t have much experience with hardware, buying a prebuilt workstations is the best option.
+If you don’t have much experience with hardware, buying a prebuilt workstation is the best option.

 Setting up the software

-With the hardware in place the software requires set up.
+With the hardware in place, the software requires to set up.

 In terms of dual booting, if you plan to install Windows it’s best to install Window first then Linux after.
 As I didn’t, I had to reinstall Ubuntu because Windows messed up the boot partition.
 However, Livewire has a detailed article on dual boot.